FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 February 24, 1976 -- Washington (six losses in six games) earned the first point in franchise history against the Flyers in a 5-5 tie.
 Bernie Parent played his first game of the season after he returned from neck surgery (October 14) and the rust showed; he made just 14 saves on 19 shots.
 The Capitals led 3-0 past the midway point of the game but the Flyers scored the next four to take a 4-3 lead in the third period.
 The Caps then scored twice in just over three minutes to regain the lead, 5-4.
 Tom Bladon's goal tied the game at 5-5 with 5:23 remaining.
 The Flyers held a 41-19 shots advantage including 33-12 over the last 40 minutes.

-April 1, 1976 -- The Flyers held a 62-23 shots advanatge and clobbered the Capitals 11-2 in Philly.
-Reggie Leach (2-3-5), who became the second player (Phil Esposito) in NHL history to score 60 goals in any regular season, Bobby Clarke (0-5-5), Bill Barber (3-1-4, 11 shots) and Orest Kindrachuk (2-2-4) all had 4+ points.
-Philly led 4-0 less than nine minutes into the game.
-The Flyers held a 44-11 shots advantage after two periods and the 62 shots set a team record.
-Ron Low made 51 saves, including 24-for-35 in the second period, but surrendered eleven goals.
+April 1, 1976 -- The Flyers clobbered the Capitals 11-2 in the Spectrum as Reggie Leach (2-3-5) became the second player (Phil Esposito) in NHL history to score 60 goals in any regular season.
+Bobby Clarke (0-5-5), Bill Barber (3-1-4, 11 shots) and Orest Kindrachuk (2-2-4) had impressive games.
+Philly led 4-0 less than nine minutes in to the contest.
+The Flyers outshot Washington 62-23 (44-11 after two); the shot total remains a team record.
+Ron Low gave up all 11 goals and made 51 saves; he stopped 24 of 25 shots in the second period.
 Philly scored five times in both the first and third periods.
-Larry Wright scored his first NHL goal in his 40th game in what was his final game for the Flyers.
+One of the goals was by Larry Wright who scored his first NHL goal in his 40th game; it was also his final game with the Flyers.
 The Caps scored with six seconds left in the game.

-December 23, 1976 -- Don Saleski (2-0-2) scored consecutive second period goals in Philly's 5-2 home win.
+December 23, 1976 -- Don Saleski scored consecutive second period goals in Philly's 5-2 home win.
 Wayne Stephenson made 25 saves.
-Mel Bridgman (1-2-3) had three points including a goal setup on a perfect pass by Bobby Clarke, seven seconds after exiting the penalty box.
-In the third period, Paul Holmgren and Gord Lane were ejected after a fight.
+Mel Bridgman had three points including a goal, setup on a perfect pass by Bobby Clarke, seven seconds after exiting the penalty box to put Philly up 1-0.
 The Flyers unbeaten streak reached 17 games (eventually stopped at 20) with a 12-0-5 mark.

-November 3, 1977 -- In what Fred Shero said was "pretty close to a perfect defensive effort," the Flyers won 4-1 in Philly.
-The Flyers held a 34-16 shots advantage, including 17-1 in the second period, the second time any team was held to a shot by Philly.
-Bill Barber (1-1-2) and Reggie Leach (0-2-2) led the offense.
+November 3, 1977 -- The Flyers held a 34-16 shots advantage, including 17-1 in the second period, and cruised to a 4-1 home win.
+Reggie Leach had two first period assists.
 Bernie Wolfe made 30 saves in the loss.

-November 5, 1977 -- Bobby Clarke scored twice and Wayne Stephenson made 23 saves in Philly's 3-1 road win.
+November 5, 1977 -- Bobby Clarke scored twice in Philly's 3-1 road win.
 Bernie Wolfe made 36 saves in the loss.

 February 12, 1978 --The Flyers set a still-existing team-record by holding Washington to seven shots in a 4-1 home win.
 The Caps had two shots in the first and second periods and three in the third period.
 Bernie Parent made six saves and recorded the win.
 The Flyers had 30 shots.
 With Philly up 2-1 and Washington recently scoring, Orest Kindrachuk made it 3-1 with a SHG.

-February 26, 1978 -- Philly led 4-1 after one period en route to a 6-1 win at Washington.
+February 26, 1978 -- Philly led 4-1 after the opening period en route to a 6-1 win at Washington.
 Bill Barber (2-1-3), Reggie Leach (1-2-3) and Mel Bridgman (0-3-3) led the offense.
 Barber's 30th goal came 17 seconds before Leach scored in the first period.
-Penalty figures included 15 majors and 124 PIMs.
-Rick Lapointe broke Robert Picard's nose in one of the game's five fights.
-Picard nearly swallowed his tongue but was saved on-ice by a Capitals' trainer.
+Rick Lapointe broke Robert Picard's nose in one of the game's five fights and 124 PIMs were assessed in the game.

 December 19, 1978 -- In a battle of new goalies, the teams played to a 4-4 tie at Washington as the Flyers rallied with goals by Don Saleski and Barry Dean.
 The Caps led 4-2 in the third period but Saleski (1-1-2) and Mel Bridgman (1-2-3) combined for four points on the final two goals.
 Ex-Flyer Gary Inness, signed the day before this game, made 35 saves for Washington while Pete Peeters made 15 saves in his second NHL game and second consecutive start.
 Dennis Maruk (1-2-3) also had three points.
 After the game, Robert Picard was sewed with six stitches over his left eye and two more in his mouth and said "I feel great.
 I'll take cuts anytime we can get a point against those suckers."
 Picard got involved in a scuffle with Bob Kelly and Mel Bridgman -- http://www.youtube.com/watch?v=ZcgF5hNrZcs .

-January 9, 1979 -- Wayne Stephenson made 41 saves and Reggie Leach (2-1-3), Bobby Clarke (0-3-3) and Bob Dailey (0-3-3) each had three points in the Flyers' 5-2 win.
-Guy Charron (1-1-2) led the Caps with 13 shots on goal.
-Washington outshout the Flyers 43-22.
-After the game, Stephenson, who started for just the eighth time, said "I'm beyond the point of trying to prove myself.
-If they don't know now (Flyers' management regarding his abilities), they never will."
+January 9, 1979 -- Wayne Stephenson made 41 saves and Reggie Leach (2 goals), Bobby Clarke and Bob Dailey each had three points in the Flyers' 5-2 win.
+The Capitals' Guy Charron (2 points) had 13 shots on goal, the Caps outshout the Flyers 43-22.

-March 25, 1979 -- The Flyers scored four times in the last nine minutes, including a pair by Jimmy Watson (2-1-3), en route to a 7-4 home win.
-Watson's SHG with nine minutes to play tied the game 4-4 and Bill Barber's 30th goal was the go-ahead.
-Bob Dailey and Bobby Clarke each had three assists.
-Robert Picard scored twice for Washington.
+March 25, 1979 -- The Flyers scored four times in the last nine minutes, including a pair by Jimmy Watson, en route to a 7-4 home win.
+Watson's SHG with nine minutes to play tied the game and Bill Barber's 30th goal was the go-ahead.
+Bob Dailey had three assists.
+The Caps' Robert Picard scored twice.

 August 16, 1979 -- Wayne Stephenson was traded by Philadelphia for the Capitals' 3rd round choice (Barry Tabobondung) in the 1981 Entry Draft.
 When he was drafted by the Flyers during the selection in the Montreal Forum, Tabobondung was so excited he attempted to climb over seats to meet the awaiting staff; however, his leg became jammed in those seats and he was stuck for two hours until arena maintenance was able to remove the entire row to free him.
-In 2000, Tabobondung died in a vehicular accident in which he saved his son's life.
+Tabobondung was killed in 2000 in a vehicular accident in which he saved his son's life.

 January 15, 1980 -- Reggie Leach scored twice and Phil Myre made 29 saves in Philly's 7-4 home win.
 Washington goalie Rollie Boutin gave up seven goals on 20 shots before being replaced by Wayne Stephenson.
 Bob Dailey (1-1-2) was chosen the game's top star.
 Andre Dupont-Mike Gartner fought in the second period and Jack McIlhargey-Paul Mulvey battled in the third period.